thelabnyc/django-oscar-bluelight/server/README.rst

 0.10.0
 ------------------
 - Add flag to offer result objects to allow flagging a result as hidden in the UI.
 Doesn't functionally affect anything other than adding the boolean flag property.
+- Bugfix for clearing products from range cache

 0.9.0
 ------------------